For doctors, the financial stakes are higher than most — from the cost of education and training to the income potential that follows.

 - Different insurance companies may assign different classes to the same profession or specialty.

-One reason that rate classes can vary by speciality is simply because some medical professionals earn far more than others.
+One reason rate classes can vary by specialty is that some medical professionals earn far more than others.
 That means an insurance company will have far more income to replace if disability affects a physician’s ability to practice.
 The higher the potential benefit payments, the more an insured will pay in premium.